Loughborough: Culture

 Loughborough has five museums, the largest being the centrally located Charnwood Museum, which houses a range of exhibits reflecting the natural history, geology, industry and history of the area.
 Nearby in Queens Park is the Carillon and War Memorial, home to a small museum of military memorabilia from the First and Second World Wars.
 Loughborough Library is on Granby Street.

 Also to be found in the town centre, near the fine medieval All Saints parish church, is the Old Rectory.
 Dating back to 1288 the remaining portion of the Great Hall has been restored and houses a small museum run by the Loughborough Archaeological and Historical Society.

-Loughborough has for more than a century been the home of John Taylor & Co, bell founders.
+Loughborough has, for more than a century, been the home of John Taylor & Co, bell founders.
 The firm's Bellfoundry Museum on two floors tells the story of bell-making over the centuries.
 The recording of the tolling bell at the beginning of "Hells Bells", the first track on AC/DC's 1980 album Back in Black was made on a quarter-weight near replica of the Denison bell in the Carillon war memorial.
+The bell founders has produced bells such as Great Paul, the largest bell in the country at St Paul's Cathedral; Big Peter, the third largest bell in the country, at York Minster; bells for New York's Saint Thomas Church; Sydney's St Andrew's Cathedral; Cape Town's City Hall; and Ann Arbor's Burton Memorial Tower.

-There is a museum at the former Great Central Railway station, illustrating the history of the railway from its earliest days up to its present state as a double-track preserved heritage railway.
+There is a museum at the former Great Central Railway station, illustrating the history of the railway from its earliest days up to its present state as a double-tracked preserved heritage railway.